 L-3 Communications Corp., Link Simulation and Training Division, Arlington, Texas, has been awarded a $9,321,619 firm-fixed-price contract for the E-3 Airborne Warning and Control System flight crew training system.
 Contractor will provide program management support, commercial training simulation services for contractor-furnished aircrew training devices, and contractor logistics support for government-owned part task trainers.
 Work will be performed at Oklahoma City, Oklahoma, and is expected to be complete by Dec.
 31, 2015.

 Avarint LLC, Buffalo, New York, has been awarded an $83,740,389 indefinite-delivery/indefinite-quantity, cost-plus-fixed-fee and cost reimbursement contract for Virtual Integrated Electronic Warfare Simulations (VIEWS) II.
 Contractor will provide an integrated, multi-spectral, virtual battlespace environment suitable for the test and evaluation of advanced sensor, fused system performance.

-Science Applications International Corporation, McLean, Virginia, was awarded a $7,179,527 modification (003748) to multi-year foreign military sales contract W31P4Q-05-A-0031 (Afghanistan, Australia, Bahrain, Central African Republic, Chad, Djibouti, Dominican Republic, Egypt, France, Georgia, Germany) for systems and computer resources support.
-Fiscal 2011, 2013, 2014, 2015 research, development, testing and evaluation, operations and mai
+Science Applications International Corp., McLean, Virginia, was awarded an $18,196,585 modification (003763) to foreign military sales contract W31P4Q-05-A-0031 (Afghanistan, Australia, Bahrain, Central African Republic, Chad, Djibouti, Dominican Republic, Egypt, France, Georgia, Germany) for systems and computer resources support for the Aviation and Missile, Development and Engineering Center Software Engineering Directorate, Army Research, Development and Engineering Command.
+Fiscal 2015 research, development, testing, and evaluation, operations and mai